Going Hybrid? How to Create an Effective Work-From-Home Policy.

 Clearly state what the purpose of this policy is, both in terms of the document itself and what you hope to accomplish by offering work-from-home opportunities.
+Use this as an opportunity to share what your company learned during the work-from-home experimental phase prompted by the pandemic, if applicable.
 Ultimately, your work-from-home policy should improve your employee value proposition (EVP), enhance your team members’ experience at your company and align with your core values.
 Convey the value of the policy as well as how the statement will be utilized going forward.

 Define the Scope

-Additionally, if you’d like to have more of a selective acceptance process based on individual suitability, describe the type of employee that is eligible to work from home: reliable, disciplined, autonomous, highly organized, etc. Finally, stipulate any tenure that’s required for employees to take advantage of the work-from-home policy, whether that’s three months or a full year.
+Additionally, if you would like to have more of a selective acceptance process based on individual suitability, describe the type of employee that is eligible to work from home: reliable, disciplined, autonomous, highly organized, etc. Finally, stipulate any tenure required for employees to take advantage of the work-from-home policy, whether that is three months or a full year.

 Outline the Work-From-Home Request Process